-Equator and its bidding group won the blocks in the 2005 licensing round with bids comprising signature bonuses (US\$ 161.7 million net), work programmes and local content.
+Equator's bidding group won the blocks in the 2005 licensing round with bids comprising signature bonuses (US\$ 161.7 million net), work programmes and local content.
 However, the Korean National Oil Corporation ('KNOC') exercised a right of first refusal and was awarded a 60% interest in the blocks and was appointed operator.
-Equator's main bidding partner, ONGC Videsh elected not to participate in the blocks allowing Equator to take a 30% interest.
-The remaining 10% was awarded to Local Content Vehicles ('LCVs'), Tulip Energy Resources Nigeria Limited for OPL 321 and NJ Exploration Limited for OPL 323.
+Equator's main bidding partner, ONGC Videsh elected not to participate, allowing Equator to take a 30% interest.
+The remaining 10% was awarded to Local Content Vehicles ('LCVs') - Tulip Energy Resources Nigeria Limited for OPL 321 and NJ Exploration Limited for OPL 323.
 Equator and KNOC carried the costs of the two LCV's in proportion to their participating interests.
 The two Production Sharing Contracts ('PSC's') were signed with the Nigeria National Petroleum Corporation ('NNPC') on the 10 March 2006.
-The Joint Operating Agreements were signed on the 7 June 2007.
+Subsequently, the Joint Operating Agreements were signed on the 7 June 2007.

-The award of operatorship to KNOC made it impractical for the Company's remaining bidding partners to enter the PSC's directly.
+The award of operatorship to KNOC made it impractical for the Company's other bidding partners to enter the PSC's directly.
 The Company therefore granted them carried interests amounting to 4% out of its 30% participation in the PSC's.
 During 2008, the Company entered into agreements to eliminate these carried interests for a combination of warrants and contingent cash payments.
 Equator now holds the full economic rights to its 30% participating interest in each PSC.

-In August 2007, the Company executed a farm-out agreement to assign a 20% interest in OPL 323 to BG Exploration and Production Nigeria Limited.
-The total consideration to be paid by BG was US\$ 75 million, comprising both cash and a carry on the future expenditure on the remaining 10% interest.
-However, NNPC withheld its approval, which was required under the PSC, due to a number of on-going public and private government inquiries into the allocation of the blocks to KNOC.
+In August 2007, the Company executed an agreement to farm-out a 20% interest in OPL 323 to BG Exploration and Production Nigeria Limited.
+The total consideration to be paid by BG was US\$ 75 million, comprising both cash and a carry on the future expenditure on Equator's remaining 10% interest.
+However, NNPC withheld its required approval due to a number of on-going public and private government inquiries into the award of the blocks to KNOC.

 In January 2009, the Nigerian government voided the allocations of OPL 323 and OPL 321 to KNOC.
-The blocks were simultaneously offered to the winning group in the 2005 licensing round of which Equator was a member.
+The blocks were simultaneously offered to the winning group in the 2005 licensing round of which Equator is a member.
 KNOC brought a lawsuit against the government parties in the Federal High Court in Abuja.
 One of Equator's bidding partners, Owel Petroleum Services Nigeria Ltd ('Owel'), joined in the lawsuit as a co-defendant of the government.
 In August 2009, judgment was given in KNOC's favour.
 The government and Owel responded by submitting separate appeals against the High Court judgment.

-In September 2009, the government responded to a request made in March 2009 and refunded the signature bonuses of US\$ 161.7 million which Equator had paid for OPL 323 and OPL 321.
-The Company had requested the return of the signature bonuses because the on-going litigation was denying it of its right to explore the blocks and it faced severe economic hardship.
+In September 2009, the government refunded the signature bonuses of US\$ 161.7 million which Equator had paid for OPL 323 and OPL 321.
+The Company had requested this in March 2009 because the on-going litigation was denying it of its right to explore the blocks and it faced severe economic hardship.
 The Company notified the government of its intention to maintain its interests in the two blocks.
 This notification was acknowledged by the government.